PouyaPouryaie/feign-client/Readme.md

 2.  **Customized Logger:** Shows how to implement a custom logger that extends Feign's `Logger` for tailored logging behavior during communication with the `server`.
 3.  **Customized Error Decoder:** Illustrates how to implement Feign's `ErrorDecoder` to handle different error responses from the `server`.
 4.  **Customized Retry Strategy:** Provides an example of implementing Feign's `Retryer` interface to define a specific retry mechanism for failed requests to the `server`.
+5.  **Extra:**
+    - **Advantage Of Interface**: We can use interface future such as default methods.
+A default method allows us to add some logic to a call method. please check the default method of `FeignClient` class

 ## Repository Structure